ferstaberinde/F3/README.md

 ** Name Tags
 ** Automatic Body Removal
 ** Safe Start default set to 1 minute
+** Set AI Skill for all factions - Missionmakers can remove the cases they do not need

 ## Versions ##
 * F3 3-2-0 RC1